meteor/meteor/content/deployment.md

 If your application contains a lot of publicly accessible content, then you probably want it to rank well in Google and other search engines' indexes.
 As most webcrawlers do not support client-side rendering (or if they do, have spotty support for websockets), it's better to render the site on the server and deliver it as HTML in this special case.

 If you’re using [Galaxy to host your meteor apps](https://www.meteor.com/galaxy/signup), you can take advantage of built-in automatic [Prerender.io](https://prerender.io) integration.
-Simply add [`mdg:seo`](https://atmospherejs.com/mdg/seo) to your app and Galaxy will take care of the rest: loading the code and configuring it with Galaxy-provided credentials.
+Add [`mdg:seo`](https://atmospherejs.com/mdg/seo) to your app and Galaxy will take care of the rest: loading the code and configuring it with Galaxy-provided credentials.

 If you're not using Galaxy, you can still use `mdg:seo`.
 You will need to sign up for your own Prerender.io account and provide your token to the `mdg:seo` package in `Meteor.settings`.
 You can also do this if you use Galaxy but would prefer to use your own Prerender.io account with more frequent cache changes.
-You can also just use the [`prerender-node` NPM package](https://www.npmjs.com/package/prerender-node) directly, mimicing the small amount of [client](https://github.com/meteor/galaxy-seo-package/blob/master/client/prerender.html) and [server](https://github.com/meteor/galaxy-seo-package/blob/master/server/prerender.js) code in the Atmosphere package; do this if you need to use a newer version of the NPM package than the one in `mdg:seo`.
+You can also use the [`prerender-node` NPM package](https://www.npmjs.com/package/prerender-node) directly, mimicing the small amount of [client](https://github.com/meteor/galaxy-seo-package/blob/master/client/prerender.html) and [server](https://github.com/meteor/galaxy-seo-package/blob/master/server/prerender.js) code in the Atmosphere package; do this if you need to use a newer version of the NPM package than the one in `mdg:seo`.

 Chances are you also want to set `<title>` tags and other `<head>` content to make your site appear nicer in search results.
 The best way to do so is to use the [`kadira:dochead`](https://atmospherejs.com/kadira/dochead) package.
 The sensible place to call out to `DocHead` is from the `onCreated` callbacks of your page-level components.